 Will I need to display a GB sticker on my van?

 Some vehicles when travelling in any EU country will now need to display a GB sticker on their vehicles.
-If your vehicle’s number plate includes a Euro symbol, a national flag of England, Scotland or Wales or no flag or identifier, you will need to display a GB sticker clearly on the rear of your vehicle”.
-Find out more about the requirements on GB stickers here.
+You do not need a GB sticker if your number plate includes the GB identifier on its own or with the Union flag.
+However, if your vehicle’s number plate includes a Euro symbol, a national flag of England, Scotland or Wales only, or no flag or identifier, you will need to display a GB sticker clearly on the rear of your vehicle.

 Do I need to carry additional documents with me?

-You must also carry your motor certificate with you and your UK driving licence.
+You must also carry your motor certificate, your UK driving licence and your log book (V5C)

 Do I need to carry additional documents if I’m driving with a trailer?